auth70/paseto-ts/README.md

 If you are unfamiliar with PASETO, please see Okta's blog post ["A Thorough Introduction to PASETO"](https://developer.okta.com/blog/2019/10/17/a-thorough-introduction-to-paseto).

+The only dependencies are the Blake2b, Ed25519 and XChaCha20 cryptographic primitives, which do not yet exist in the standard Web Crypto API, provided by [stablelib](https://www.stablelib.com).
+If you wish to use other primitives, feel free to fork the project and implement them; it should be straightforward.

 ## Installation

 ```bash
 npm install --save paseto-ts
 ```

-The only dependencies are the Blake2b, Ed25519 and XChaCha20 cryptographic primitives, which do not yet exist in the standard Web Crypto API, provided by [stablelib](https://www.stablelib.com).
-If you wish to use other primitives, feel free to fork the project and implement them; it should be straightforward.
+**This library is an ES Module!
+There is no commonjs target as of now.
+If you require one, feel free to make a pull request.** (tsconfig module/target ES2022)

+**Remember:** You need to put `"type": "module"` in your package.json to enable ESM in Node!
+If you are getting an export error, this is probably why.

 ## Supported PASETO versions